-During it, he learned that the group he's fronted since he was a teenager, R&B staples Little Anthony & the Imperials, had been inducted into the Rock and Roll Hall of Fame as part of the class of 2009, which was announced Wednesday.
+During it, he learned that the group he has fronted since he was a teenager, R&B staples Little Anthony & the Imperials, had been inducted into the Rock and Roll Hall of Fame as part of the class of 2009, which was announced Wednesday.

 "It was a heck of a birthday present," Gourdine said with much relish Wednesday afternoon, the words lingering on his tongue as if they came coated in honey.

-The group had been eligible for the Rock Hall for some time before getting the nod this year along with heavy metallers Metallica, rappers Run-DMC, guitarist Jeff Beck and soul singer Bobby Womack.
+The group had been eligible for the honor for some time before finally getting the nod this year along with heavy metallers Metallica, rappers Run-DMC, guitarist Jeff Beck and soul singer Bobby Womack.

 "A lot of people were really lobbying for us," Gourdine said, breathing hard on a power walk before hitting the gym shortly thereafter.
 "Paul Shaffer, Billy Joel and Paul Simon, who we worked with, they were all lobbying."

-The Imperials still tour every year, and the group recently celebrated their 50th anniversary with a performance on "The Late Show With David Letterman."
+The Imperials still tour every year, and the group recently celebrated its 50th anniversary with a performance on "The Late Show With David Letterman."

 Contact reporter Jason Bracelin at email@example.com or 702-383-0476.